-- 1.1 This Service Schedule relates to pharmacist services associated with the provision of clozapine and the blood test monitoring and recording of Supply associated with this medicine. - 1.2 Prescribers and providers will play appropriate roles in the safe provision of clozapine. - 1.3 The purpose of Pharmacist Clozapine Services is to ensure that providers are able to support Service Users taking clozapine appropriately, and in a way that reflects best practice for the management of this Pharmaceutical.
+- 1.1 This Service Schedule relates to the provision of clozapine, blood test monitoring, and recording of Dispensing of clozapine. - 1.2 Prescribers and providers will play appropriate roles in the safe provision of clozapine. - 1.3 The purpose of Clozapine Services is to ensure that providers are able to support Service Users taking clozapine appropriately, in a way that reflects best practice for the management of this Pharmaceutical.

-2.1 Eligible Service Users are Eligible Persons who are prescribed clozapine.
+2.1 Eligible Service Users are Service Users who are prescribed clozapine.

-3.1 Pharmacist Clozapine Services must be available to Service Users at all times when the Provider's Premises is open for normal business, subject to the conditions set out in clause 9 of Schedule 1.
+3.1 Clozapine Services must be available to Service Users at all times when the Provider's Premises is open for normal business, in accordance with clause 11 of Schedule 1.

-- 4.1 The Provider must provide Pharmacist Clozapine Services in accordance with the following requirements: - (a) the relevant clauses in Schedules 1 and 2, in particular, clauses 2 to 5 of Schedule 1, and clauses 2 to 5 of Schedule 2; and - (b) the Clozapine Protocol. - 4.2 The Provider must, before Supplying clozapine: - (a) obtain and monitor full blood count test results for each Service User; - (b) liaise, in respect of each Service User, with the pharmaceutical company that supplies the relevant brand of clozapine, which is listed in the Pharmaceutical Schedule and is being Supplied to the Service User, to update and maintain complete individual patient records; and - (c) liaise with Prescribers, as appropriate, in the monitoring and interpretation of blood results. - 4.3 Primary responsibility for interpretation of the blood results and authorisation of treatment with clozapine will continue to sit with the Prescribers. - 4.4 The Provider must: - (a) maintain a record of feedback of concerns about individual Service Users; - (b) maintain a communication process with individual Prescribers; and - (c) record the Supply of clozapine on the supplier's website. - 4.5 The Provider must be familiar with, and comply with, the requirements set out in: - (a) any guidelines issued by the Ministry concerning the use of atypical anti-psychotic drugs; and - (b) relevant sections of the DHB hospital provider protocols for the use of clozapine.
+- 4.1 The Provider must provide Clozapine Services in accordance with the following requirements: - (a) clauses 3 to 6 of Schedule 1; and - (b) the Clozapine Protocol. - 4.2 The Provider must, before Dispensing clozapine: - (a) obtain and monitor full blood count test results for each Service User; - (b) liaise, in respect of each Service User, with the pharmaceutical company that supplies the relevant brand of clozapine, which is listed in the Pharmaceutical Schedule and is being Dispensed to the Service User, to update and maintain complete individual patient records; and - (c) liaise with Prescribers, as appropriate, in the monitoring and interpretation of blood results. - 4.3 Primary responsibility for interpretation of the blood results and authorisation of treatment with clozapine will remain with the Prescriber. - 4.4 The Provider must: - (a) maintain a record of feedback of concerns about individual Service Users; - (b) maintain a communication process with individual Prescribers; and - (c) record the Dispensing of clozapine on the clozapine supplier's website. - 4.5 The Provider must be familiar with, and comply with, the requirements set out in: - (a) any guidelines issued by the Ministry concerning the use of atypical anti-psychotic drugs; and - (b) relevant sections of the DHB hospital provider protocols for the use of clozapine.